 Mexico is Close to United States and Canada

 How close a location is to your home country also has an impact on whether the place is a good destination for retirement.
 Spain and Portugal are popular locations for retirees from the UK, France, Germany, and the Scandinavian countries while Mexico and Central American countries like Costa Rica and Nicaragua are convenient for retirees arriving from Canada and the United States.
 Mexico, however, stands out amongst its competition for best places to retire because it is so close to the US and Canada with lots of flight options.
 Direct flights are offered in the top tourist locations in Mexico, which include Puerto Vallarta, Cabo, and Cancun, which makes getting back home easy to do.
 It is easy to hop on a flight and be back home within a few hours, which takes the hassle and stress from retirees that want to get back home to visit family or attend special occasions.

 The Best Activities and Entertainment

 It may surprise you that there are plenty of things to do for retirees in the top cities in Mexico and it is easy to become part of the community with lots of charitable foundations to support with your time and/or money.
-You will also see familiar brands that will make you feel at home, including Walmart, Costco and Starbucks, as well as many fast food chains that you will recognize.
-Obviously the charm of retiring in Mexico is to experience the Mexican life, but now and again it is nice to see familiar brands.
-The dining options are world class and plentiful.
+You will also see familiar brands that will make you feel at home, including Walmart, Costco, and Starbucks, as well as many fast-food chains that you will recognize.
+Obviously, the charm of retiring in Mexico is to experience Mexican life, but now and again it is nice to see familiar brands.
+The dining options are world-class and plentiful.
 There will be English movies in the theaters along with nightlife, festivals, and music tours that come to these areas.